Yonkai/infinitegrid/README.md

 # infinitegrid

-Shows everything you could possibly want in the given space, theoretically.
-Works in multiple bases. https://yonkai.github.io/infinitegrid
+Shows everything you could possibly want in the givenL space, theoretically.
+Works in multiple bases.
+This was a quick project for personal entertainment purposes.

+# Live Link
+https://yonkai.github.io/infinitegrid

+## Author
+* Frank Gunsch

+## License
+This project is licensed under the MIT License